walyncia/HamiltonBrochure/README.md

 # HamiltonBrochure
-A Web Brochure of Hamilton, Ohio
+This is a mock Web Brochure of Hamilton, Ohio with detail to the uniform design and concept of all features displayed.